Italy's Draghi takes office, faces daunting challenges

 Much now rests on Draghi’s shoulders.

 If he prevails, Draghi will likely bolster the entire eurozone, which has long fretted over Italy’s perennial problems.
-Success would also prove to Italy’s sceptical northern allies that by offering funds to the poorer south, they will fortify the entire bloc.
+Success would also prove to Rome’s sceptical northern allies that by offering funds to the poorer south, the entire bloc can be fortified.

+“Your experience will be an exceptional asset for Italy and Europe as a whole, especially in these difficult times,” European Commission President Ursula von der Leyen wrote on Twitter, one of numerous leaders to send their best wishes.

 Italy is due to return to the polls in two years time, but it is far from certain that Draghi will be able to survive that long at the head of a coalition that includes parties with radically opposing views on issues such as immigration, justice, infrastructure development and welfare.

-Highlighting Italy’s political instability, Draghi’s government is the 67th to take office since 1946 and the seventh in the last decade alone.
+Highlighting the political instability, Draghi’s government is the 67th to take office since 1946 and the seventh in the last decade alone.

 CABINET MIX

-President Sergio Mattarella asked him to take over after the previous coalition collapsed amid party infighting.
-Draghi has spent the past 10 days drawing up his plans and unveiled his 23-strong cabinet on Friday, which included eight women.
+Italy’s President Sergio Mattarella asked him to take over after the previous coalition collapsed amid party infighting.
+Draghi has spent the past 10 days drawing up his plans and unveiled on Friday his 23-strong cabinet, which included eight women.

+The ministers, all wearing face masks, were sworn in one-by-one in a frescoed room in the Quirinal Palace before heading over to government headquarters for their first cabinet meeting.

+Draghi told them their priority was “to safeguard the country” and urged them to lay aside their rivalries and work as one, ANSA newsagency reported.

 Eight of the ministries went to technocrats, with the rest split amongst the six main parties that back the government -- four for the 5-Star Movement, the largest group in parliament, three each for the Democratic Party, the League and Forza Italia and one apiece for Italia Viva and LEU.